google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 }
 ```

-This code checks if service workers and push messaging is supported by the current browser and if it is, it registers our sw.js file.
+This code checks if service workers and push messaging is supported by the current browser and if it is, it registers our `sw.js` file.

 #### Try it out

 Check your changes by opening the URL __127.0.0.1:8887__ in the browser.

-Open Chrome DevTools to check the console for ‘Service Worker is registered', like so:
+Open Chrome DevTools to check the console for `Service Worker is registered`, like so:

 ![d712c8726928ca4.png](img/d712c8726928ca4.png)